acailic/acailic.github.io/_notes/oca-chapter-1.md

 	0x ---> Hexadecimal Prefix
 	0 for octal

+- floating point suffices f, F, d, and D are used only when using decimal system and not while using binary.

+- since f is a valid digit in hexadecimal system, a hex number may end with an f although it will not be interpreted as float but as the digit f.
+- floating point number cannot be written in Octal.

 Calling System.gc() has no effect on eligibility for garbage collection.

 	Calling System.gc() suggests that Java might wish to run the garbage collector.